Arts & Culture

 Recognized as the largest artifact on display at the history center, the Historic 1908 Courthouse served the citizens of Polk County from 1908-1987.
 In 1998 the building was granted a new commission as the Polk County History Center and Historical and Genealogical Library.

-Looking for even more history?
+Explore even more during your Central Florida vacation.
 The Polk County History Center serves as the heritage concierge for Polk County and is equipped to direct visitors to over 175 heritage sites found county wide.
 Through the Polk County Heritage Trail visitors can embark on a journey to explore a multitude of historic homes, vintage hotels, cemeteries, monuments, festivals, museums and much more.
 Staff at the Polk County History Center can provide recommendations for single day trips or direct you to sites based in a single city.

 Explore.
 Experience.
 Enjoy.